-4) Prior to first occupation
+4) Prior to the commencement of the use

 - a) A scheme of sound insulation to protect existing residential dwellings from the proposed drinking establishment shall be submitted to and approved in writing by the Local Planning Authority prior to the proposed change of use taking place. - b) The soundproofing shall be carried out in accordance with the scheme approved under (a) before the drinking establishment is brought into use and shall be retained for the lifetime of the development.